 Once you have your tickets, you’ll head into the line to enter the Space Needle.
 There is stroller parking off to the side.

-You’ll go through security and slowly walk up a long ramp that has tons of cool exhibits about the 1962 World’s Fair and how the Space Needle was built.
+You’ll go through security and slowly walk up a long ramp with tons of cool exhibits about the 1962 World’s Fair and how the Space Needle was built.

 We only stood in line for about 15 minutes on our most recent trip.
-However, we’ve spent close to an hour in line on previous trips.
+However, we’ve spent nearly an hour in line on previous trips.

 Photo Op